jplsek/Basic-CMS-Project/README.md

 * The CMS can allow you to upload, browse, and delete content (images, video, etc)

-* The CMS can allow you to edit static pages, like stylesheets, indexes, etc
+* The CMS can allow you to add, edit, and delete pages, like stylesheets, indexes, etc

 ## Installation
 1. **You must have a webserver with PHP version 5.5.0 or higher!**